 - Attend local festivals – especially this one!
 The Tintamarre is part of the Festival Acadien de Caraquet which runs from August 1-15 every year.
 It includes events such as decorating the town, concerts, and the blessing of the fleet over the course of two weeks.
 Plan to be in Caraquet at 6:00 pm on August 15th to join the crowds as they make as much noise as possible for one complete hour.

-Top Tips for Traveling Quebec
+Solo Travel Canada: Tips for Quebec

 - Visit Old Montreal.
 Montreal and Quebec City are the closest you can get to Europe in North America.
 Old Montreal stretches along the St. Lawrence River for more than 2.5 km and offers a variety of festivals, concerts, family activities, cruises and excursions, restaurants with terraces, an urban beach (Clock Tower Beach), the Montréal Science Centre, and even an IMAX theatre.